ygueparm/mp3_mental_disabled/README.md

 <img src="plan.jpg" width="400" alt="blue print">

 Why choose the Tiny85?
 I always feel a bit bad using only 4 pins out of 40 on a microcontroller.
 Low power consumption, 1MHz speed, variable supply voltage.
 Very flexible to use and very cheap.
 A bit difficult to program because you need an Arduino in ISP mode as an interface between the Tiny and Arduino IDE.

+# programming Attiny85

+Unfortunately, programming the Tiny85 is not easy.
+You need an Arduino UNO with ISP mode available in Arduino IDE, connect it to your computer, and connect the Tiny85 to the Arduino UNO.
+There are some good tutorials on the internet.